 - Your dog gets hit by a car and needs life saving surgery

-- Your twins arrive a month earlier and spend some time in the NICU two towns away
+- Your twins arrive a month earlier and spend six weeks time in the NICU two towns away

 - You experience a traumatic event and need therapy and medication to manage the PTSD (This was me – your mental health can absolutely be an emergency.)

-- Your husband has a major bike accident and gets airlifted (not covered) to the regional hospital with an ICU
+- Your husband has a major bike accident and gets airlifted (not covered) to the hospital

-- You need to take financial responsibility for your sister’s family because of her substance abuse and mental illness
+- You become the guardian of your sister’s children due to her substance abuse and mental illness

-Not Financial Emergencies (also from women I know):
+Not Emergencies (also examples from women I know):

 - You want to take some time off to see if you want to be a SAHM